EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 68. Describe a covalent bond as a shared pair of electrons, resulting in electrostatic attraction between positive nuclei of the atoms and the shared electron pair.
 69. Draw Lewis structures for covalent molecules, showing both bonding pairs and lone pairs of electrons.
-70. Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shpae of molecules and polyatomic ions.
+70. Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shape of molecules and polyatomic ions.
 71. Explain the physical properties of covalent molecular substances, including:
 	1. low melting and boiling points
 	2. non-conductivity